SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we experimentally validate the performance of risk-neutral SENTINEL-K in terms of estimating the return distribution of different actions and improvement of FTRL over model averaging or greedy model selection.
-We also test the risk-sensitive performance of SENTINEL-K with composite CVaR risk in a large enough environment with continuous state space.
-Settings for each of these three experiments and results are elaborated in corresponding subsections.
+We test the risk-sensitive performance of SENTINEL-K with composite CVaR risk in two environments with continuous state spaces.
+We also display the flexibility of our composite risk formulation by evaluating heterogeneous risks with SENTINEL-K.\footnote{ Ablation studies for risk-neutral SENTINEL are in Appendix.} Settings for each of these experiments and results are elaborated in corresponding subsections.
 In all the experiments, we use $4$ CDQNs in the ensemble and call it SENTINEL-4.
+We justify this choice of $K=4$ in Appendix~\ref{sec:ensemble_size}.
+For each experiment, we report the mean and standard error of the mean over 20 runs for $10^5$ steps.

+\textbf{Risk-sensitive Performance.} In order to demonstrate performance in a larger domain, we opt to evaluate SENTINEL-4 in the \textit{highway}~\citep{highway-env} environment.
+Highway is an environment developed to test RL for autonomous driving.
+We use a version of the \textit{highway-v1} domain with five lanes, and ten vehicles in addition to the ego vehicle.
+In this environment, the episode is terminated if any of the vehicles crash or if the time elapsed is greater than $40$ time steps.
+The reward function is a combination of multiple factors, including staying in the right lane, the ego vehicle speed, and the speed of the other vehicles.

+We test the risk-neutral CDQN and VDQN algorithms, an aleatory risk-sensitive VDQN and the total variance decomposition algorithm UA-DQN along with SENTINEL-4 with both additive and composite CVaRs.
+The typical performance metric for this scenario is the expected discounted return $\mathbb{E}_\mdp^{\pol}[R]$.
+In order to test the risk-sensitive performance, we use two metrics.
+In order to measure aleatory risk $\UA[R \, | \, \pol, \mdp]$, we use CVaR as $\UA$ with threshold $\alpha = 0.25$.
+The CVaR metric is a statistic of the left-tail of the return distribution and higher values would mean better performance in the $25\%$ worst-cases of performance.
+Finally, as a proxy for the epistemic risk, we use the number of crashes (lower is better).

+Experimental results are illustrated in Table~\ref{tab:highway10} and Figure~\ref{fig:highway}.
+From Table~\ref{tab:highway10}, we observe that our algorithm with composite risk achieves a higher value, higher estimate of aleatory risk, and less number of crashes.
+Thus, SENTINEL-4 with composite CVaR outperforms the competing algorithms in terms of all three metrics.
+The simultaneous improvement in both the value function and \#crashes is due to the fact that \textit{highway} is designed to have a reward function that penalises unsafe driving.
+Additionally, we observe that the variance of performance metrics over 20 runs is the least for our algorithm with composite CVaR measure.
+This shows the stability of our algorithm which is another demonstration of good risk-sensitive performance.
+Figure~\ref{fig:highway} resonates with these observations in terms of the total number of crashes.